tropicalwave/gvm-docker/README.md

 After it is set up, the system will

 * be accessible by browsing to <https://localhost:4443>,
+* be configured with a weekly running task targeting the container itself,
 * update GVM feeds daily between noon and 2 PM UTC, and
 * update the underlying Debian installation daily.